thomasclarke1969/documentation/atlas/ios/custom-payload.md

         [self registerClass:[StarCollectionViewCell class] forMessageCellWithReuseIdentifier:ATLMIMETypeCustomObjectReuseIdentifier];
     ```

-4. Implement `messagesForMediaAttachments` `ATLConversationViewControllerDataSource` method
+4. Implement `messagesForMediaAttachments` DataSource method

     This is the method that gets called when you press the right accessory button before it sends the message.
 This is where you can configure the `LYRMessages` that get sent.

     For the purposed of this example, we will create a message with 2 message parts containing JSON data:

-    1. Information to be displayed in the cell
+    * Information to be displayed in the cell
-    2. Information about the cell itself
+    * Information about the cell itself

     ```objective-c
     - (NSOrderedSet *)conversationViewController:(ATLConversationViewController *)viewController messagesForMediaAttachments:(NSArray *)mediaAttachments